Islamic State-claimed bomb kills 70 at Pakistan shrine

 An AFP photographer said shreds of flesh and blood were spattered inside the shrine.
 “There is blood everywhere and lots of shoes, sandals, slippers littered everywhere which indicates a stampede after the bombing,” he said.

+“Some bodies had no heads, limbs or feet and those who were wounded were crying with pain and calling for help,” he said.

-Emergency services are basic in Sehwan, with the nearest main hospital some 130 kilometres away.
+Emergency services are basic in Sehwan, with the nearest main hospital some 130 kilometers away.

 “Many wounded people are in critical condition and they will be shifted to Karachi as soon as Navy helicopters and C-130 plane reach nearest airport,” Inspector General of Police for Sindh province A.D.
 Khawaja told AFP.